Dekr0/dwm/README.md

 				- `git rebase upstream/master or git rebase upstream/main`
 			- or you don't want to rewrite the history of your master or main branch, then
 				- `git merge upstream/master or git merge upstream/main`

+---

+### Managing Branches

+- `main` and `upstream/master` should only contains source code of original build of dwm (without any patch or modification beside `README.md`)

+- `keybinding` should only contains keybindings that relates to manipulation of dwm pre-existed functionality, and keybindings that spawn applications or executing command
+	- If you want to add keybindings that relate to a particular patch, make change on the branch that relate to that particular patch

+- Everytime install a new patch, try to create a new branch just for that new patch so that it's as modular as possible
+	- unless there are conflicts when merging each branch (install each individual patch).

+---

 ## Applying changes and patches